2026 MCAT Study Guide — Everything You Need to Prepare

 MCAT Study Guide: Tips and Strategies

-1 | Study Smarter, Not Harder With Active Studying
+1 | Study Smarter, Not Harder with Active Studying

 “Smarter, not harder” is a good rule for most things in life.
 Why put in more energy than you need to in order to succeed?
 It’s not about the sheer amount of time you spend studying.
 Carefully build a study plan that focuses on efficiency, effectiveness, and results.